nhisamoto/phresh-n-clean/README.md

 </br>

 ## Application Installation
-The Set Up section will walk you through installing your applications.
+The Application Installation section will walk you through installing your applications.
 Using Homebrew Cask, you can download and install the necessary applications, and clean the download files with just a few lines of code.

 </br>